COVID-19 pandemic in Saskatchewan: Second and third wave

 On March 23, the province announced special targeted health orders for Regina and surrounding communities to slow the spread of variants of concern.
 Indoor venues that had been limited to a capacity of 30 people (such as art galleries and museums, banquet halls and conference centres, bowling alleys, cinemas and theatres, and libraries), and dine-in bars and restaurants, have been ordered closed since March 28.
 Household social bubbles for private gatherings were also prohibited effective immediately.
 On April 13, the SHA reinstated previously lifted restrictions outside of the Regina area, including the prohibition of all private household gatherings, and church services limited to 30 people beginning April 16.
+That month, Moe and Health Minister Paul Merriman rejected an invitation to tour a Regina ICU, as healthcare workers tried to impress upon the government the gravity of the situation in the province's hospitals.

 On April 26, the province announced amendments to some of its Public Health Orders regarding sports (removing the age restriction for group practices; team competitions remain prohibited), performing arts (with dance moved from sports guidance to performing arts), and social distancing requirements for restaurants.
 On May 3, the province passed the proposed increase in fines for violating a Public Health Order.
 The Saskatchewan Party government threw out a proposed amendment by the NDP to make the organization of illegal protests subject to a $10,000 fine.
 On May 17, bars and restaurants were allowed to re-open to in-person dining in Regina and surrounding communities.